sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 most of their coefficients are known to be zero.
 Leveraging this sparsity can vastly **accelerate automatic differentiation** (AD) for Hessians and Jacobians, while decreasing its memory requirements <d-cite key="griewankEvaluatingDerivativesPrinciples2008"></d-cite>.
-Yet, while traditional AD is available in many high-level programming languages like Python <d-cite key="paszkePyTorchImperativeStyle2019"></d-cite> <d-cite key="bradburyJAXComposableTransformations2018"></d-cite> or Julia <d-cite key="sapienzaDifferentiableProgrammingDifferential2024"></d-cite>, **automatic sparse differentiation (ASD) is not as widely used**.
+Yet, while traditional AD is available in many high-level programming languages like Python <d-cite key="paszkePyTorchImperativeStyle2019"></d-cite> <d-cite key="bradburyJAXComposableTransformations2018"></d-cite> and Julia <d-cite key="sapienzaDifferentiableProgrammingDifferential2024"></d-cite>, **automatic sparse differentiation (ASD) is not as widely used**.
 One reason is that the underlying theory was developed outside of the ML research ecosystem, by people more familiar with low-level programming languages.

-With this blog post, we aim to shed light on the inner workings of ASD, thus bridging the gap between the ML and AD communities.
+With this blog post, we aim to shed light on the inner workings of ASD, bridging the gap between the ML and AD communities by presenting well established techniques from the latter field.
 We start out with a short introduction to traditional AD, covering the computation of Jacobians in both forward and reverse mode.
 We then dive into the two primary components of ASD: